anhinga/2020-notes/attention-based-models/transformer-attention.md

 Let's ponder a bit what this means.
 First, let's introduce "generalized neural attention", where we allow to take arbitrary coefficients instead of probabilities (that is, we omit _softmax_).

-Let's assume for a moment that "key vectors" are orthogonal to each other.
+Let's assume for a moment that "key vectors" are orthogonal to each other, and actually, let's assume that they are **orthonormal**.
 Then the "query vector" in question can be obtained as sum of the "key vectors" with relevance coefficients (so a "generalized neural attention" is applied to the "key vectors", and this retrieves the "query vector" back).
-If the orthogonality of "key vectors" is approximate, then this observation also becomes approximate.
+If the orthonormality of "key vectors" is approximate, then this observation also becomes approximate.

 So, this is an interesting condition.
 Relevance coefficients are those which more or less allow to